fuskovic/go-pro-ble/protos/definitions/README.md

 # protobuf/definitions

-The files in this dir are from the [OpenGoPro repo](https://github.com/gopro/OpenGoPro/tree/main/protobuf).
+These definitions are from the [OpenGoPro repo](https://github.com/gopro/OpenGoPro/tree/main/protobuf).